HUNTER HILL CSA

 Communicating with Us

 Questions?
 The best way to communicate with us is via email.
 Our email address is email@example.com.
-We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not at our desk.
+We will do our best to respond as soon as possible, but please keep in mind that we spend most of our time in the field growing your food and not at our desk.

 Newsletter We will also communicate with you by email.
 When you sign up, you will be added to our distribution list.
 Please check your spam folder for our newsletter and direct it to your inbox.
 Before the season starts we send one newsletter per month.
 Once the season begins, we send one newsletter each week.
-Please, PLEASE read your email from us!
-During the season our brief newsletters will give information about the crops available, recipe ideas, and other farm related news.
+Please, PLEASE read your newsletters from us!
+During the season these brief messages will give information about the crops available, recipe ideas, and other farm related news.